rfjakob/earlyoom/README.md

 As it turns out, no, it can't.
 At least using the in-kernel oom-killer.
 In the user space, however, we can do whatever we want.

+earlyoom wants to be simple and solid.
+It is written in pure C with no dependencies.
+An extensive test suite (unit- and integration tests) is written in Go.

 What does it do
 ---------------
 earlyoom checks the amount of available memory and free swap up to 10